People

 Head of Research of Deutsches Museum; Professor of Modern History and History of Technology at LMU Munich; Co-Director of the Rachel Carson Center for Environment and Society

-E-Mail: h(dot)trischler(at)deutsches-museum(dot)de
+E-mail: h(dot)trischler(at)deutsches-museum(dot)de

-Prof. Dr. Eva Annette Rehfuess
+Prof. Dr Eva Annette Rehfuess

 Executive Board Member / Co-Applicant